-David B. Parker pgu.org (Dated: September 4, 2022)
+David B. Parker pgu.org (Dated: September 11, 2022)

 This letter describes how to implement general relativity with electromagnetism in absolute space and time, so that a simulation of both together takes only on the order of twice as much time as a simulation of electromagnetism alone.
-The implementation is eminently suited for parallel computation, resulting in even greater speed-ups.
-This will allow faster and algorithmically simpler simulations of relativistic charged particles propagating through intense electromagetic fields near relativistic bodies.
+The implementation is eminently suited for parallel computation.
+This allows faster and algorithmically simpler simulations of relativistic charged particles propagating through intense electromagetic fields near relativistic bodies.
 Maxwell's equations are already written in terms of absolute space and time, so almost all of the speed improvements and algorithmic simplifications come from specializing general relativity to absolute space and time.